Motorway service area

 - Free toilets and baby-changing facilities

 - A free picnic and children's play area

 - Access to a cash operated telephone

 - Access for those carrying out duties on behalf of the Secretary of State for Transport

-Road signs are dealt with in detail on the Motorway Signs page.
+The required road signs for a full motorway service area are dealt with in detail on the Motorway Signs page.